A software framework for optimal decarbonisation planning for ASEAN countries

-At the workshops, the project team, involving academic and industrial experts in optimisation, life cycle assessment and energy systems planning will present examples of how to use the software and work together with the potential users to tailor the software towards their specific requirements.
-Please enquire with the project team if you are interested in joining and are from a government or regional energy policymaking group.
+At the workshops, the project team, involving academic and industrial experts in optimisation, life cycle assessment and energy systems planning presented examples of how to use the software and work together with the potential users to tailor the software towards their specific requirements.

 We hope that this training and interactions with participants will improve business practices and profitability and is provided free of charge for the industrial partners.
 This will increase the impact of the work by also introducing modern industrial best-practices to the industries, taught by leading experts.
-Similarly, these workshops may be attended by local engineering professionals and graduate students, giving them an opportunity to learn mathematical optimisation techniques and LCA from the distinguished team.
-Please enquire with the project team if you are interested in joining these workshops.
+Similarly, these workshops were attended by local engineering professionals and graduate students, giving them an opportunity to learn mathematical optimisation techniques and LCA from the distinguished team.
+More information on the workshops is below:

 The Python-based software is in the early phases of development.
-At the moment the software is capable of performing CEPA to determine macro-level targets for emissions reduction and the level of negative emissions technologies required to meet certain emissions reduction targets.
+At the moment the software is capable of performing detailed carbon emissions planning for the electricity sector at the level of individual power generators to reach targets for emissions reduction and determine the level of negative emissions technologies required to meet certain emissions reduction targets.
 The software currently uses the open-source algebraic modelling environment, Pyomo (Hart et al., 2020).
 Please let us know what you think by reaching out to the team on Github or via email.

 We have published several papers at conferences and leading journals related to the project and collaboration.
 Some are given below: